Pupil Premium Strategy

 Pupil Premium Funding & Allocation 2018/19

-This year, the school is utilising the Pupil Premium funding in the following ways:
+The school is utilised the Pupil Premium funding in the following ways:

 - Small class of 18 Y6 children taught as a single age class.

 - Small class sizes in Key Stage One/Early Years Foundation Stage (3 separate classes of 21/19/18)

 - TA support in Y3/4 to provide daily 1-1 support with English and mathematics.

 - TA support in Y4/5 to deliver daily intervention in reading and spelling.